NIkhalDabhi/-AI-Conversation-Model/README.md

 For example,
 AI - What is your name ?

-User : Archit
+User : XYZ

 AI - What is your email address?

-User : archit @yahoo.com
+User : xyz @yahoo.com

 AI - What is your gender ?

-User : Male
+User : Female

 AI - Are you playing football?